-Due: Aug 1.
-Bring hard copy to class and post to moodle by 9:00am.
+Due: July 30.
+Post to moodle by 9:00am.
 Pages: 5 minimum.
-Find a constitution from a U.S. federally recognized Tribe or Tribal Nation.
-Assess the content, government structure, and inherent assumptions of the Tribe's constitution.
-Finally, compare and contrast the Tribe's constitution with key elements of the U.S. constitution.
-What are the similarities and differences in content, government structure, and the basic assumptions of these two constitutions?
+Find a constitution from a state within the U.S.A. (consider picking a state you are not familiar with).
+Assess the content, government structure, and inherent assumptions of the state's constitution.
+Finally, compare and contrast the state's constitution with key elements of the U.S. constitution.
+What are the similarities and differences in content, government structure, power distribution, revision processes, budget requirements, and the basic assumptions of these two constitutions?